TBSDrJ/Dynamixel-AX-12A/README.md

 ### Attributes

-Each of the keyword arguments, above, is also an attribute.
+Each of the keyword arguments, above, is also an attribute for each instance.
 In addition:
 * connected: default = False.
 Set to True after the Dynamixel is connected (see connect() method below).
+* Each memory address is also a constant attribute in the form ADDR_XXX (e.g. ADDR_ID or ADDR_GOAL_POSITION).
+I followed Leon's names as he set them up in the Dynamixel SDK, which occasionally differ slightly from the eManuals.
+The complete list can be seen in the source code.

+The class itself has one attribute:
+* AX_12A.instances: default = [].
+This is a list of all instances of the class, automatically added by the init() method.
+Notice that this means that instances could be in this list even though the associated motors have not been connected.
+This is intended for internal use, the method AX_12A.listInstances() will return this list.